Fritzzin/dotfiles/README.md

-# dotfiles
+# Dotfiles
-Backup for my configuration files (Mostly neovim at the moment)
+Backup files for my configurations (Mostly neovim at the moment)

-## NeoVim
+## Neovim
-Based on the [Typecraft's](https://www.youtube.com/@typecraft_dev) videos about how to configure Neovim with plugins and modified to my own liking.
+The Neovim config is mostly based on [Typecraft's](https://www.youtube.com/@typecraft_dev) series of videos about how to configure Neovim.

+## Wezterm